MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-III-Federal-Deposit-Insurance-Corporation/subchapter-B-Regulations-Statements-General-Policy/part-338-Fair-Housing/subpart-A-Advertising/section-338.4.md

 AND TO:

-Federal Deposit Insurance Corporation, National Center for Consumer and Deposit Assistance, *https://ask.fdic.gov/fdicinformationandsupportcenter.*
+Federal Deposit Insurance Corporation, National Center for Consumer and Depositor Assistance, *https://ask.fdic.gov/fdicinformationandsupportcenter.*

 For processing under the FDIC Regulations.